julianschuler/RFID-password-generator/documentation/build-instructions.md

 Press `Win+R`, type in `cmd` and hit Enter to run the command prompt.
 Paste `avrdude -c arduino -p t84 -p COMx -b 19200 -U lock:w:0xfc:m` in and change `COMx` to your Arduino port, e. g. `COM3`.
 By running the command, you lock your ATtiny, this way the flash and especially the EEPROM, where your passwords are stored, are unaccessable from the outside.
 The ATtiny is still reprogrammable, but the EEPROM content gets lost by doing this.

 Plug the ATtiny into the socket respectively disconnect the Arduino/AVR programmer from the programming header.
-Add an unused  RFID tag by holding it above the RFID password generator plugged into an USB port while pressing the button or after hitting CAPS LOCK four times, this tag will be your master tag.
-By repeating this process with the master tag, all saved RFID tags and their corresponding passwords are going to be deleted.
+Add an unused  RFID tag by holding it above the RFID password generator plugged into an USB port while pressing the button or after hitting Caps Lock four times, this tag will be your master tag.
+By repeating this process with the master tag, all saved RFID tags and their corresponding passwords will be deleted.

 In the current configuration ten RFID tags (+ master tag) and therefore ten passwords with 46 colums each can be saved, it can be adjusted by changing `#define passwordLength 46` to the desired value.
 The number of RFID tags in relation on the password length can be calculated by `507/(password length + 4)`.